-Daniel Gervais is a professor of law and director of the Vanderbilt Intellectual Property Program at Vanderbilt Law School.
-His focus is on international intellectual property law, and he has spent 10 years researching and addressing policy issues on behalf of the World Trade Organization, the World Intellectual Property Organization, the International Confederation of Societies of Authors and Composers, and the Copyright Clearance Center.
+Daniel Gervais is a professor of law and director of the Vanderbilt Intellectual Property Program and co-director of the LLM Program at Vanderbilt Law School.
+His fmain ocus is on international intellectual property law.
+He has spent 10 years researching and addressing policy issues on behalf of the World Trade Organization, the World Intellectual Property Organization, the International Confederation of Societies of Authors and Composers, and the Copyright Clearance Center.

 He is an Associate Reporter on ALI’s the Restatement of the Law, Copyright project.

 Professor Gervais was the acting dean of the Common Law Section at the University of Ottawa, where he also served as vice-dean for research and received funding for his research from the Social Sciences and Humanities Research Council of Canada and from the Ontario Ministry of Research and Innovation.